A series of practical solutions and simple interventions to help you de-stress and re-set your life.

-Children in England are starting their days fuelled by more than half their recommended daily intake of sugar, it was revealed earlier this month (See my response to the story live on BBC One’s Breakfast Show).
+Children in England are starting their days fuelled by more than half their recommended daily intake of sugar, it was revealed in January, 2017.
+(See my response to the story live on BBC One’s Breakfast Show).

 However, if a child is getting more than half that amount of sugar in his first meal of the day, its highly likely he’ll have far exceeded this amount before his head hits the pillow at night.

-The current lack of awareness around what constitutes a healthy breakfast means it’s unlikely we’ll reverse the obesity epidemic unless this changes.
+The current lack of awareness around what constitutes a healthy breakfast means it’s unlikely we’ll make a significant impact on the obesity epidemic unless this changes.
 After all, overweight kids are more likely to become overweight adults.
 And overweight adults are more likely to suffer from premature ill health.